bdring/fluidterm/README.md

 ### Overview

-This is a clone of the python miniterm with changes made for FluidNC.
-In most case no parameters need to be supplied
+This is a clone of the python miniterm with changes made for [FluidNC](https://github.com/bdring/FluidNC).
+FluidNC is a next generation CNC controller that runs on ESP32 hardware.

+In most case no parameters need to be supplied.

 Changes